Emc1518/kickstarter-analysis/README.md

 ![Screen Shot 2021-04-17 at 11 47 01 PM](https://user-images.githubusercontent.com/81889167/115133778-ce6e0080-9fd8-11eb-992e-833bf261786c.png)

 I created a line graph to show that the higher the funding goal of a campaign the less likely it was to succeed.
-Goals with a goal amount less that $1000 were successful 76% of the time where campaigns with funding goals of more than $50000 were only successful %17 of the time.
+Funding campaigns with a goal amount less that $1000 were successful 76% of the time where campaigns with funding goals of more than $50000 were only successful %17 of the time.
 ![Outcomes_vs_goals](https://user-images.githubusercontent.com/81889167/115133930-ce223500-9fd9-11eb-86a1-e3b9d99c47da.png)

 #### **Challenges**